Copycat Cheddar Bay Biscuits

 Step-by-Step Instructions

-Preheat the oven to 425ºF and set an oven rack in the middle position.
-Line a 13×18-inch baking sheet with parchment paper.
-In a large bowl, whisk together the flour, cornstarch, baking powder, baking soda, salt, and garlic powder.
+Step 1: Combine the dry ingredients and the butter.
+In a large bowl, whisk together the flour, cornstarch, baking powder, baking soda, salt, and garlic powder and whisk to combine.
+Add the butter to the dry ingredients.

 Cheddar Bay Biscuits